-The Cloverleaf Local School District recognizes the importance of providing all students with an appropriate, comprehensive, and rigorous curriculum.
-In order to do this, the district must first determine the cognitive ability and specific academic achievement levels of our students.
-The following whole-grade assessments are administered to all students to accomplish this goal and to identify gifted and potentially gifted students, in the areas of superior cognitive ability, mathematics, reading, science and social studies.
+The Cloverleaf Local School District recognizes the importance of providing all students with an appropriate, comprehensive and rigorous curriculum.
+In order to do this the district must first determine the cognitive ability and specific academic achievement levels of our students.
+To accomplish this goal the following whole-grade assessments are administered to all students to identify gifted and potentially gifted students in the areas of superior cognitive ability, mathematics, reading, and creative thinking ability.

 All gifted identification assessment instruments employed by the district are approved by the Ohio Department of Education.
 Individual student progress reports generated from these assessments are shared with parents, teachers, and administrators and serve as detailed snapshots of student ability and current achievement performance.
 The results of these assessments will be considered, along with data from other assessments, when making district and building level instructional and curricular decisions.

-In keeping with the district’s expectation that all students will actively engage in rigorous curriculum and maintain a high level of academic achievement, students are evaluated for participation in advanced courses during middle school and high school, based on each student’s academic performance and level of readiness.
-The following educational opportunities reflect the district’s commitment to 1.) academic excellence and 2.) the principle that every student is to be provided with appropriate educational challenges.
+In keeping with the district’s expectation that all students will actively engage in rigorous curriculum and maintain a high level of academic achievement, students are evaluated for participation in advanced courses based on each student’s academic performance and level of readiness.
+The following educational opportunities reflect the district’s commitment to academic excellence and the principle that every student is to be provided with appropriate educational challenges.

-Students in grades 1 through 5 who have a gifted identification in the area of superior cognitive ability will be clustered in general education classrooms.
-Student grouping during classroom instruction will be flexible and determined by student readiness, ability, and achievement level.
-To provide appropriate challenges for our highly capable students, the district gifted coordinator will assist the classroom teachers with the development of curriculum and instruction.
+Students in grades 1 through 3 who have a gifted identification in the area of superior cognitive ability will be clustered in general education classrooms.
+Student groupings during classroom instruction will be flexible and determined by student readiness, ability, and achievement level.
+To provide appropriate challenges for our highly capable students, the district gifted intervention specialist and gifted coordinator are available to classroom teachers to consult in the development of curriculum and instruction.

 Advanced Placement Courses (AP)